Updated on August 11th, 2020

 The scenario above is more common than you might think.
-In fact, the National Institute on Drug Abuse estimates 54 million Americans have used prescription drugs for non-medical reasons at least once in their lifetime.
-The 2014 National Survey on Drug Use and Health also revealed that an estimated 2.1 million Americans misused prescription drugs for the first time over the past year.
-Data from the 2015 National Survey on Drug Use and Health was even more worrisome, reporting an estimated 6.4 million Americans ages 12 or older were misusing prescription drugs.
+In fact, the National Institute on Drug Abuse estimates 54 million Americans have used prescription drugs for non-medical reasons at least once in their lifetime.1 According to the 2018 National Survey on Drug Use and Health, about 6.4 million Americans ages 12 and up misused prescription drugs in the past month.2

 - Taking prescription medicine to get high